 The following steps describe how to operate the shutter button so that Auto Focus has a chance to focus the image.

-- 1. Press the shutter button about half way. - The Auto Focus feature automatically focuses the image. - The operation lamp lights green and the Auto Focus Frame in the monitor screen turns green when the Auto Focus operation is complete.
+- 1. Press the shutter button about half way. - The Auto Focus feature automatically focuses the image.

-Press the shutter button as far as it will go to record the image.
+2. Press the shutter button as far as it will go to record the image.

 Basic Recording Operation